Jillian's Guide to Black Holes: Forming - Types - Outside - Inside - Finding - References - Websites

 "Figure 12-8 is simply a continuation of Figure 12-5 and is again based on calclulations by C. T. Cunningham.
 The important fact to notice from the paths of these light rays is that near the center of the black hole they are bent away from the singularity.
 Although gravity far from the center of a Kerr black hole is attractive and pulls things inward, near the singularity gravity is repulsive and tries to push things out!"

-Yup, I am grateful to C. T. Cunningham for the easy-to-understand pictures of various light rays hitting the singularity.
-I tried drawing embedding diagrams by hand and realized that some things are best left to computer drawing programs.
+I am grateful to C. T. Cunningham for the easy-to-understand pictures of various light rays hitting the singularity.